tryton/tryton/doc/index.rst

 - Name
 - Code
 - Active: A checkbox that allow to disable the tax.
-- View: Defines how the moves lines of this journal should be displayed.
+- View: Defines how the moves lines on this journal should be displayed.
-- Centralised counterpart: If true all created lines are linked to the last open movement for the current journal and the current period.
+- Centralised counterpart: If checked all created lines are linked to the last open movement for the current journal and the current period.
-- Update Posted: if true it allow to upated posted moves of this journal.
+- Update Posted: if true it allow to upate posted moves of this journal.
 - Default Credit Account, Default Debit Account: Used as default accounts on move lines for centralised journals and for journal of